Unicon/shib-cas-authn/README.md

 ## NOTE Documentation and release artifacts are being worked on.
 As such documenatation and/or artifacts may not match, we thank you for your patience!

-## A Shibboleth IdP v3.X plugin for authentication via an external CAS Server
+## A Shibboleth IdP v4.X plugin for delegating authentication to an external SSO Server using the CAS protocol

-This is a Shibboleth IdP external authentication plugin that delegates the authentication to an external Central Authentication Server.
-The biggest advantage of using this component over the plain `REMOTE_USER` header solution provided by Shibboleth is the ability to utilize a full range of native CAS protocol features such as `renew` and `gateway`, plus the ability to share with CAS the EntityID of the relying application.
+This is a Shibboleth IdP external authentication plugin that delegates primary authentication to an external Single Sign On Server using the Central Authentication Server protocol.
+The biggest advantage of using this component over the plain
+`REMOTE_USER` header solution provided by Shibboleth is the ability to utilize a full range of native CAS protocol features such as `renew` and `gateway`, plus the ability to share with CAS the EntityID of the relying application.